How to End a Cover Letter (+Closing Paragraph Examples)

 Expert Hint: Never start your cover letter with To whom it may concern or Dear Sir or Madam.
 These salutations are painfully outdated and sound outright lazy.

-Check out our full guide to addressing a cover letter to make sure you’re not making a mistake that will put the recruiter off.
+Check out our guide on addressing a cover letter to make sure you’re not making a mistake that will put the recruiter off.

 With ResumeLab’s resume builder you’ll write your resume in a flash.
 Get specific content to boost your chances of getting the job.
 Add job descriptions, bullet points, and skills.
 Improve your resume in our resume builder now.